This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Keep in mind that your child may need special services, treatments, and equipment to get a quality education.
 If your local schools are not providing what is required, you may need to file a claim.

 There will be several battles to face over the years with a child with special needs.
 Having the right New York cerebral palsy lawyer on your side now will help you in the future.

 How a Good Lawyer Will Help Your Family

-Having the right New York cerebral palsy lawyer working for your family now will help you for years to come.
+A good New York cerebral palsy lawyer will help you for years to come.
 One of the most important ways this will help your family is financial.
 The right lawyer gives you the best possible chance of recovering damages in a medical malpractice case.

-As your child gets older, discrimination and issues at school can be problems.
-A lawyer who knows your family and your child’s rights can go up against organizations, like schools, to ensure your child has every opportunity and access as any other child.
+As your child gets older, as mentioned earlier, discrimination and issues at school can be a problem.
+A lawyer who knows your family and your child’s rights can go up against organizations to ensure your child has every opportunity as any other child.

 Finding Your New York Cerebral Palsy Lawyer